omaarr90/StateCraft/README.md

 Release publishing uses the Central Portal workflow in GitHub Actions and requires Maven Central user-token credentials plus an in-memory GPG signing key.
-The same workflow can publish to GitHub Packages using `GITHUB_TOKEN` with `packages: write`.

 Release versions are read from `VERSION_NAME` in `gradle.properties`, or from the `v*` tag / manual workflow input in `.github/workflows/release.yml`.
 See